zachariahmclean/trace/README.md

   time-course experiment.
 This is indicated with a `TRUE` in the `metrics_baseline_control` column of the metadata.
 Samples are then grouped together with the `metrics_group_id` column of the metadata.
+  Multiple samples can be `metrics_baseline_control`, which can be helpful for the average repeat gain metric to have a more accurate representation of the average repeat at the start of the experiment.

 - (optional) Using common sample(s) across fragment analysis runs to correct systematic batch effects that occur with repeat-containing amplicons in capillary electrophoresis.
-There are slight fluctuations of size across runs for amplicons containing repeats that result in systematic differences, so if samples are to be analyzed for different runs, the absolute bp size is not comparable unless this batch effect is corrected.
-This is only relevant when the absolute size of a amplicons are compared for grouping metrics as described above (otherwise instability metrics are all relative and it doesn’t matter that there’s systematic batch effects across runs).
+There are slight fluctuations of size across runs for amplicons containing repeats that result in systematic differences around 1-3 base pairs.
+So, if samples are to be analyzed for different runs, the absolute bp size is not comparable unless this batch effect is corrected.
+This is only relevant when the absolute size of a amplicons are compared for grouping metrics as described above (otherwise instability metrics are all relative and it doesn’t matter that there’s systematic batch effects across runs) or when plotting traces from different runs.
 This correction can be achieved by running a couple of samples in every fragment analysis run, or having a single run that takes a couple of samples from every run together, thereby linking them.
 These samples are then indicated in the metadata with `batch_run_id` (to group samples by fragment analysis run) and `batch_sample_id` (to enable linking samples across batches).

 - If starting from fsa files, the GeneScan™ 1200 LIZ™ dye Size Standard ladder assignment may not work very well.
 The ladder identification